x509-hbs/draft-x509-shbs/draft-gazdag-x509-shbs.md

 The data to be signed is prepared for signing.
 For the algorithms used in this document, the data is signed directly by the signature algorithm, the data is not hashed before processing.
 Then, a private key operation is performed to generate the signature value.

+[EDNOTE: Should we delete the preceding paragraph?]

 For HSS, the signature value is described in section 6.4 of [RFC8554].
 For XMSS and XMSS^MT the signature values are described in sections B.2 and C.2 of [RFC8391], respectively.
 The octet string representing the signature is encoded directly in the OCTET STRING without